0xReki/0xreki.github.io/_posts/2022/2022-09-04-so-i-got-a-hi-md-player.md

 ---
-title: So I got a Hi-MD Player
+title: "My Hi-Fi System: Hi-MD and All the Rest"

 tags:
   - Sony